LNSOTOM/fvc_composition/README.md

 ```

 ## Data available
-A sample of the reference data can be found here: [Reference data](https://figshare.com/projects/Reference_data_for_semi-arid_environments/227859)
+A sample of the reference data can be found here: [FVC classes based on growth form and structure ](https://figshare.com/projects/Reference_data_for_semi-arid_environments/227859)

 ### Check code: Paper2/Chap3
 [LiDAR 3D Voxel Automation to identify trees, shrubs, and grasses using deep learning-based computer vision applications ](https://github.com/LNSOTOM/ecosystem_structure)